theopn/theovim/src/theovim-docs/theovim-help.md

 - <C-e>                       : Close the auto-completion window

-- :CodeFormatToggle           : Toggles code formatting on the write for supported file types
+- :LinterToggle               : Toggles code formatting on the write for supported file types (see statusline for the current status)

 - <leader> c a (Code Actions) : Menu for commonly used LSP features
 - <leader> c d (Code Doc)     : Hover documentation